This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Add a crunchy garnish.
-If you like a little crunch in your fried rice, top it with toasted nuts, chopped fresh lettuce, or bean sprouts.
+• Add Crunch: For extra texture, top your fried rice with toasted nuts, chopped lettuce, or bean sprouts.

 Serving Suggestions